 Realize the risks in any action you take.
-Observe a plethora of risk metric charts including Value at Risk, Entropy, Baumol's Risk measure, Domar and Musgrave Risk Index, Roy's safety first rule, Shortfall VaR, Variance, Standard Deviation etc.
+Observe a plethora of risk metric charts including Value at Risk, Entropy, Baumol's Risk measure, Domar and Musgrave Risk Index, Roy's safety first rule, Shortfall VaR, Variance, Standard Deviation, etc.

 Consistency Ratio is also calculated and displayed in a pairwise comparison view.
 The higher the number is, the more inconsistent you are.

 The Rational Will computes a strategy based on your Attitude.
 If you acknowledge as a realist rational person, the Von Neumann–Morgenstern utility theorem - Maximize Expected Utility approach will be used.
-If you are a very pessimist person who wants to avoid all kind of risks, you can choose LexiMin approach.
+If you are a very pessimist person who wants to avoid all kinds of risks, you can choose the LexiMin approach.
 If you regret opportunities, then the Minimax Regret approach is available for you.
 Hurwicz’s Optimism Pessimism rule is also available along with various customizations.

-Rational Will has an extensive coverage on Von Neumann–Morgenstern Utility Theorem.
+Rational Will has extensive coverage on Von Neumann–Morgenstern Utility Theorem.
 Model your Utility function as many ways as possible using our rich visual drag and move chart editor.
 You can directly use the Exponential Utility Function, or Bernoulli Utility Function as well.
 Finally, use custom expressions if any of the built-in models won't suit your taste.

 If you are not sure about your utility function, a Certainty Equivalent based Game can be offered to you.
 While you play the game, the 'Rational Will' will infer your Utility Function using the concept from Behavioral Economics.

 You can model from a simple to a very complex probability distribution for any variable.
 You can even use custom expressions like f(x) to model your custom distribution.